OoZz26/Capstone-Project-SuperMarket-Data-Analysis/README.md

 ### Data Wrangling Notebook

-- **Data_Wrangling.ipynb**: A Jupyter notebook that details the data cleaning and preprocessing steps taken to prepare the dataset for analysis.
+- **capstpne_project_wrangling_final**: A Jupyter notebook that details the data cleaning and preprocessing steps taken to prepare the dataset for analysis.

 ### Data Wrangling Report